caiannello/PugVDP/README.md

 	-	8x8  ASCII + Semigraphics
 	-	8x4  semigraphics only (80 cols x 120 rows)

-See the gif files in the media folder for semigraphics examples.
 In the doc folder are images of the built-in fonts.
 (No actual docs are yet in there, though.)
+There's some animated gifs in the media folder demonstrating semigraphice.
+The tool used to produce semigraphics images from PNG files is in util/glyph art, and some example outputs are in util/glyph_art/output .

 ### Building PugVDP and Luke Wren's LibDVI: